C0D3D3V/movie-blog-search-engine/README.md

 Search on movie-blog for download links.

-The links are filtered by provider, by default only links from 'Zippyshare.com', 'anonfile.com' are displayed.
+The links are filtered by provider, by default only links from Zippyshare.com and anonfile.com are displayed.

 ## Installation